Coping with abandonment

 - The children experience a gradual loss of a once-close relationship with one parent.

-- The parent who left tries to maintain relationships with his or her children immediately after the divorce, but reduces contact over time and eventually lets the relationships die.
+- The parent who left tries to maintain relationships with his or her children immediately after the divorce.
+They then reduce contact over time and eventually let the relationships die.
 This often happens with a parent who moves away or remarries.

 Should I tell my child abandonment is wrong?

 Helping your children requires acknowledging, validating, and accepting how they feel about the loss of their other parent.
 Do not use this issue as an excuse to tear down the other parent.
-Instead, find ways to help your children remember the good things about their other parent.
+Find ways to help your children remember the good things about their other parent.

 Take time to think through how you will handle the issue of abandonment with your children.
 If you feel that you and/or your children need outside help, find a professional in your area who can provide assistance.

 What to say to your children about abandonment

 Consider your child’s age when discussing abandonment.
 Here are suggested scripts for different ages:

 - Children under 10: “I know you’re sad when you can’t see your mom.
 Sometimes adults make a bad choice because they are not happy, and then that hurts other people.”